 Arthur Provoost on guitar, Sevrin de Vries on electronic organ, Sjoerd de Vries on bass-guitar and probably one more player, with myself doing the vocals.
-English is obviously not my first language, so overlook the grammer and vocabulary in my lyrics.
-This song was most likely inspired by Fool On The Hill by The Beatles and the lyrics are very sixties!
+English is obviously not my first language, so overlook my Dutch accent and the grammer and vocabulary in my lyrics.
+"From The Top" was most likely inspired by Fool On The Hill by The Beatles and the lyrics are very sixties!

 In the course of one year we recorded a dozen songs at least; recently back in Europe where 25 years ago I had left behind most of my stuff, I unearthed a box full of tapes with more songs ready to be digitized.
 I may post one or two more here if they turn out to be post-worthy.

 My first sequencer, a software program for Atari 1040 called Notator, was actually pretty powerful given the limitations of the computer.
 The search for a decent synthesizer with samples of orchestral sounds ended up not bad either.
 The synth was called Proteus and I even brought it with me when moving to the United States.

 Just for fun: here are a few samples of instrumental pieces I was able to put together using the full range of functions that were available to me at the time.
 Listening to the tracks below, I must have been in my Latin Period, don't know why!
 Or maybe I do: it's all about the exciting rhythms I guess.

 All audio on this website is registered with BUMA (NL) or ASCAP (USA) and/or subject to copyright.
 All rights reserved.
 Infringement will be prosecuted to the full extent of the law.
 Apply for Permission of Use by contacting Damen Digital @ firstname.lastname@example.org